RemyKaloustian/EZRun/api/readme.md

   $ > ./scripts/run.sh
   ```

- The api will be listening on `http://localhost:8080/` by default, unless you pass one argument corresponding to the port number to the run script.
+ The api will be listening on `http://localhost:8080/` by default, unless you pass one argument corresponding to the port number to the script.

  ### Documentation